Reuvi/notVsCode/README.md

 \-Home (and Mac varients) to bring cursor to left-end of screen.

 \-End (and Mac varients) to bring cursor to right-end of screen.

+\-./notVsCode <optional-fileName> opens a file with path fileName.
+If filename is excluded creates new FD for you to save a name to on exit.